joshuatz/linkedin-to-jsonresume/README.md

 # LinkedIn Profile to JSON Resume Bookmarklet

+## Breaking issue - see [this](https://github.com/joshuatz/linkedin-to-jsonresume-bookmarklet/issues/1) for details.

 ![Demo GIF](demo.gif "Demo Gif")

 # Updates:
+### 7/22/2019:
+> ***ALERT***: This bookmarklet is currently broken, thanks to LinkedIn adding a new restrictive CSP (Content Security Policy) header to the site.
+[I've opened an issue](https://github.com/joshuatz/linkedin-to-jsonresume-bookmarklet/issues/1) to discuss this, and both short-term (requires using the console) and long-term (browser extension) solutions.

 ### 6/21/2019:
 > I saw the bookmarklet was broken depending on how you came to the profile page, so I refactored a bunch of code and found a much better way to pull the data.
 Should be much more reliable!